-WELCOME TO THE CAT RESEARCH SOCIETY: STRAY TOGETHER !
+WELCOME TO THE CAT RESEARCH SOCIETY: LET´S STRAY TOGETHER

 The Cat Research Society aims for a deeper understanding of the personal relations and symbiotic bonds forming between human and cats.